AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/notebook-template/README.md

 ## Description

-In this folder, you find `RMardown` templates that can be run using the R script in the `script` folder
+In this folder, you find `RMarkdown` templates that can be run using the R script in the `script` folder

 ### 01-clustering.Rmd